-This Terms of Reference is designed to govern such a group, now referred to as the Aboriginal Sport and Culture Stategic Focus Group (ASCSFG).
+This Terms of Reference is designed to govern such a group, now referred to as the Western Australian Aboriginal Sports Council (WAASC).
 Appendix A provides further background.

 2.1 Oversee the development of a new sport and culture agenda for Aboriginal people in Western Australia, derived from strategic level aspirations from the Discussion Paper.

 2.2 Guide the implementation of the forward agenda.

 3.1 Refine the new agenda premised on the nine outcome areas in the Discussion Paper.